-The absorption coefficient ( $\alpha$ ) increases as the number of laser pulses due to an increase in the concentration of CuONPs and increased electronic excitation in CuONPs, as shown in Fig. 6.
+The absorption coefficient (α) increases as the number of laser pulses due to an increase in the concentration of CuONPs and increased electronic excitation in CuONPs , as shown in Fig. 6.

 Fig.6.
-Absorption coefficient as a function of wavelength of CuONPs at different energies for different pulse ratings ((a) 200 mJ and (b)400mJ).
+Absorption coefficient as a function of wavelength of CuONPs at different energies for different pulse ratings((a) 200 mJ and (b)400mJ).

-3.2.
-Morphology and particles size analysis for Synthesized of CuONPs transmission electron microscopy analysis.
+Morphology and Particles Size Analysis for Synthesized of Cuonps microscopy analysis.
 TEM image analysis by using (image J) program.
 It is clear from the TEM image in Fig. 7., the aforementioned NPs exhibit a nearly spherical morphology.
 The diameters of the CuONPs verified from the TEM image in the range of 44 to 51 nm.
-On the other hand, The agglomeration of nanoparticles can be attributed to the lack of antiagglomeration agents in the colloidal aqueous solution, as metal nanoparticles have a tendency to agglomerate.
+On the other hand, The agglomeration of nanoparticles can be attributed to the lack of anti-agglomeration agents in the colloidal aqueous solution, as metal nanoparticles have a tendency to agglomerate.